|

-the tax off food!
+Take the tax off food!
 End the tax on life!

-5 states apply only local taxes.
-Nearly all of the others tax food at a reduced
+36 states do not tax food at the state level (31 states fully exempt food, 5 states apply only local taxes.
+Nearly all of the others tax food at a reduced rate or offer credits to help offset the food tax for certain taxpayers.

-while it only represents a small fraction of most high-income families' budgets.
+Groceries represent a much bigger portion of low-income families’ budgets while it only represents a small fraction of most high-income families’ budgets.

-to buy a whole month's worth of groceries.
-That's like free food from
+By eliminating the tax on food, the average family would save enough annually to buy a whole month’s worth of groceries.
+That’s like free food from Thanksgiving to Christmas.

-what are other states doing?
+So what are other states doing?

 Kentucky eliminated its food tax decades ago.